Placeholder-Software/Dissonance/docs/Tutorials/Custom-Networking.md

 When you are implementing this interface you will have to encode and decode packets containing the necessary data (which may be in format you wish to design).
 If you want to use the same format as other Dissonance implementations the format is documented [here](/Reference/Networking/Packet-Format).
 There are helper structs for reading and writing network packets in the default format avilable: `Dissonance.Networking.PacketWriter` and `Dissonance.Networking.PacketReader`.

+The `ICommsNetwork` interface is as minimal as possible so you should be able to fit it over any networking system with almost any number of players.

 ### BaseCommsNetwork

+Most custom networks will not need to implement `ICommsNetwork`, Dissonance includes a set of base classes which implement most of the networking logic for you.
+These classes assume a session with a host which everyone can communicate with (and optionally support direct p2p communication).

-`BaseCommsNetwork` is a convenience class which implements a lot of the complexity of `ICommsNetwork` for you (including all packet reading and writing).
-This is how all of the built-in networking integrations are built.
-To start with you should create a new class e.g. `MyCustomCommsNetwork` which inherits the `BaseCommsNetwork` class.
+All of the built in network integrations are built on top of these `BaseCommsNetwork` classes.
+To using these for your custom network you should create a new class e.g. `MyCustomCommsNetwork` which inherits the `BaseCommsNetwork` class.
 This requires five generic parameters:

     BaseCommsNetwork<TServer, TClient, TPeer, TClientParam, TServerParam>